jordan-breton/it-journey-sources/docs/about/index.md

      ---

-     Do not hesitate to follow me on LinkedIn if you're interested by my content or if you want us to collaborate on content creation, cross promotion or on one of your projects.
+     Do not hesitate to follow me on LinkedIn if you're interested in my content or if you want us to collaborate on content creation, cross promotion or on one of your projects.

      :material-arrow-right:{.lg .middle} [My LinkedIn profile](https://www.linkedin.com/in/jordan-breton-281088267/){ target="_blank" }